Now Enrolling Subjects in the Motiva Silicone Filled Breast Implant Trial

 A woman can only receive these implants if she participates in this 10-year clinical trial.
 While there is financial compensation for participating, there is also a very long list of requirements and restrictions.
 A few of those are: patients must be over 22 years old; a genetic female; make a commitment to comply with the numerous study requirements; be willing to undergo an MRI if requested, agree to have implants returned to the manufacturer if they are ever removed; and must live

 close to a participating physician’s office and guarantee returning for annual follow-ups for ten years.
-See below in FAQ section for a complete list of inclusion and exclusion criteria.
+See below for downloadable PDFs and FAQs.

 What are the Inclusion Criteria for the United States Motiva Study?